This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 - (Honestly) project your revenues.

-- Use software such as Clio Manage to help track your billable time, expenses and revenue, and keep your financial records in check by syncing to an accounting system like QuickBooks Online.
+- Use software such as Clio Manage to help track your billable time, expenses and revenue.
+Additionally, keep your financial records in check by syncing to a system for accounting for law firms like QuickBooks Online.

 Stay on top of trust accounting

-Trust and IOLTA accounts are among the most common—and most dangerous—areas of legal accounting to make an error.
+Trust and IOLTA accounts are among the most common—and most dangerous—areas of accounting for law firms to make an error.
 Without careful adherence to best practices, it’s all too easy for you or your staff to accidentally commingle funds and put your firm at risk.
 To follow best practices for trust accounting, you should:

 - Use technology to help.
 Clio Manage’s trust accounting features makes it easier to manage client funds in trust accounts in accordance with legal industry regulations by: